Ferry from Helsinki to Tallinn

 Luggage

-During your Helsinki to Tallinn ferry trip with the companies Tallink Silja Line, Viking Line or Eckerö Line, you can keep your luggage next to you or store your bags and suitcases in the designated luggage area.
+You can keep your luggage next to you or store your bags and suitcases in the designated luggage area.

 Tallink Silja Line allows pets in carriers in most areas and has no weight limits, though pets must be leashed and should ideally wear a muzzle.
-Viking Line offers free car-deck travel on the ferry Helsinki - Tallinn route in winter months.
+Viking Line offers free car-deck travel on the ferry Helsinki - Tallinn route in the winter months.
 Eckerö Line transports pets for free, with small animals allowed in passenger areas except restaurants and lounges, while larger pets must stay in a car or pet cabin.

 Useful tips for your ferry trip to Tallinn from Helsinki